- Kerala Backwaters

-Today, make the long journey, of five and a half hours to Thanjavur pausing en route to see the impressive Chidambaram Temple.
+Today, make the long journey to Thanjavur (134 miles, four hours and 30 minutes) pausing en route to see the impressive Chidambaram Temple.

 Day 8 Thanjavur-Madurai

-Prepare for another long but enjoyable journey of approximately six hours.
-En route to Madurai, drive past the mighty Rock Fort at Trichy, which perches on an 83-metre rocky outcrop said to be older than the Himalayas.
+Take a scenic journey to Madurai (108 miles, three hours).
+En route, drive past the mighty Rock Fort at Trichy, which perches on an 270-foot rocky outcrop said to be older than the Himalayas.
 You'll visit the towering, eleven-tier Ranganathswamy Temple in Srirangam.
-It’s the largest functioning Hindu temple in the world, with the tower reaching 72 metres in height.
+It’s the largest functioning Hindu temple in the world.

 Day 9 Madurai